goauthentik/authentik/website/docs/integrations/services/harbor/index.md

 The following placeholders will be used:

 -   `harbor.company` is the FQDN of the Harbor install.
--   `passbook.company` is the FQDN of the passbook install.
+-   `authentik.company` is the FQDN of the authentik install.

-Create an application in passbook.
+Create an application in authentik.
 Create an OpenID provider with the following parameters:

 -   Client Type: `Confidential`
 -   Response types: `code (Authorization Code Flow)`